simongravelle/nmrformd/docs/source/illustrations/bulk-water.rst

 .. container:: justify

+    The system is a bulk liquid water.

+.. container:: justify

     Let us first visualize how :math:`r_{ij}` and :math:`\Omega_{ij}` evolve with time in the case of a bulk water simulation at 300 K. For such bulk systems, it is known that the correlations functions are proportional to each others :cite:`hubbardTheoryNuclearMagnetic1963`, so only :math:`G^{0}` and :math:`J^{0}` will be evaluated, which depends only in the polar angle :math:`\theta_{ij}` as :math:`Y^{0}_2` is independent from the azimuthal angle :math:`\varphi`.

+.. container:: justify

     First, let us have a look at the intramolecular motion within a single water molecule.
 As expected for the rigid water model used here (TIP4P/:math:`\epsilon`), the